-Vivian Salama joined CNN in January 2020 as national security correspondent, based in Washington.
+Vivian Salama is a National Security Reporter for The Wall Street Journal.
+Before she worked as national security correspondent for CNN, based in Washington.
 She has covered U.S. foreign policy and national security for nearly two decades, reporting from more than 70 countries.

 Since moving to Washington in 2016, Salama has covered the White House and national politics for The Wall Street Journal, NBC News and the Associated Press, with a focus on foreign policy.
 During that time, she has broken a number of major stories involving the Trump White House, including details on the president's first White House phone call with the Mexican president, details on the administration's controversial travel ban, and President Trump's interest in buying Greenland.

 Over the course of her career, she has called Iraq, Egypt, Pakistan, Israel and the Palestinian territories and the United Arab Emirates home.
 Before moving to Washington, Salama was Baghdad bureau chief for the Associated Press, covering the rise and fall of the Islamic State group in Iraq and Syria, as well as Iran's growing influence across the region.
 She also covered the refugee and IDP crisis spurred by the violence, visiting camps across the Middle East.
 The experience inspired Salama to write a children's book -- The Long Journey Home -- about an innocent Syrian boy who is forced to flee his home because of the war.

 Prior to her posting in Iraq, Salama had covered the Arab Spring uprisings -- and their fallout -- writing extensively about the political, economic and social implications of the protests.
 She also wrote at length about U.S. foreign policy in the region, as well as its evolution with the new regimes that came to power following the protests.
 Salama has also spent time in Yemen investigating the U.S. targeted killing program, traveling repeatedly to al-Qaeda strongholds in the country documenting civilian casualties.